Department of Biochemistry and Molecular Biology

-After waiting a decade for a solution, I understood that it is not going to happen unless I take the matters into my own hands.
-This is the genesis of the Biostar Handbooks, initially a single book, now a series of volumes totaling over 1000 pages, focusing solely on the practical aspects of bioinformatics data analysis.
-We took inspiration from the poem that says:
+After waiting a decade for a solution, I have decided to write the materials that I felt were missing.
+This is the genesis of the Biostar Handbooks, initially a single book, now a series of volumes focusing solely on the practical aspects of bioinformatics data analysis.

 The Biostar Handbooks introduce readers to bioinformatics, the scientific discipline at the intersection of biology, computer science, and statistical data analytics dedicated to the digital processing of genomic information.